-- 1. Contractor shall notify Buyer's Contract Coordinator prior to generation of any hazardous waste. - 2.
-All hazardous waste shall be handled, managed and packaged to meet all federal, state and local regulations. - 3.
-Contractor shall store hazardous or potentially hazardous wastes in Buyer provided hazardous waste containers in Buyer approved staging area(s).
-Buyer shall be responsible for disposal of all contractor-generated hazardous wastes. - 4.
+- 1. Contractor shall notify Buyer's Contractor Coordinator prior to generation of any hazardous waste. - 2.
+All hazardous waste shall be handled, managed, and packaged to meet all federal, state and local regulations. - 3.
+Contractor shall stage hazardous or potentially hazardous wastes in Buyerapproved hazardous waste containers in Buyer-approved staging area(s).
+Contractor shall maintain containers in good condition and shall not open, handle, or store waste containers in a manner that may rupture the container or cause it to leak.
+Contractor shall be responsible for transportation and disposal of all Contractor-generated hazardous wastes in accordance with applicable state and federal regulations. - 4.
 Contractor shall make a good faith effort to minimize hazardous waste generation. - 5.
-Should the contractor or their designated agents not comply with the federal, state, local, or municipal regulations, or with this document, Buyer has the right to stop work, at contractor's expense, until the issue is rectified.
-The cost for project delays shall be assumed by contractor. - a) Violations may be referred to the appropriate regulatory agency(s), which may lead to legal, civil, and/or criminal action.
+Should the Contractor or their designated agents not comply with the federal, state, local, or municipal regulations or with this document, Buyer has the right to stop work at Contractor's expense until the issue is rectified.
+The cost for project delays shall be assumed by Contractor.

+a.
+Violations may be referred to the appropriate regulatory agency(s) which may lead to legal, civil, and/or criminal action.